f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab1.rst

    .. attention::
       If the node STATUS shows **NotReady** or **SchedulingDisabled** contact the lab proctor.
-The node is not passing the health checks performed from the master, therefor pods cannot be scheduled for placement on the node.
+The node is not passing the health checks performed from the master, therefore pods cannot be scheduled for placement on the node.

 #.
 To get more detailed information about a specific node, including the reason
    for the current condition use the kubectl describe node command.
 This does